ivmai/bdwgc/README.md

 `GC_add_roots` calls may be required if the collector has to trace from nonstandard places (e.g. from dynamic library data areas on a machine on which the collector doesn't already understand them.)
-On some machines, it may be desirable to set `GC_stacktop` to a good approximation of the stack base.
+On some machines, it may be desirable to set `GC_stackbottom` to a good approximation of the stack base.
 (This enhances code portability on HP PA machines, since there is no good way for the collector to compute this value.)
 Client code may include "gc.h", which defines